Prodip2416/e-com-api/README.md

 - **Update Cart**: Modify product quantity or remove items.
 - **Persistent Cart**:
   - For logged-in users, the cart is stored in the database.
-  - Guest users have a session-based cart.
 - **Subtotal Calculation**: Automatically calculates the subtotal of items in the cart.

 ### 5. Wishlist
 - **Add to Wishlist**: Users can add products to their wishlist for future purchases.
 - **Persistent Wishlist**:
   - Saved for logged-in users in the database.
-  - Local storage for guest users.

 ### 6. Order Management
 - **Place Orders**: Users can place orders with a unique order ID.